14chanwa/ProjectEuler/README.md

 A collection of Python scripts solving some of the math-info problems available online at https://projecteuler.net/.

-I used Python3 along with its native libraries.
+I used Python3 along with its native libraries, plus tqdm for the progress bars.

 | Problem ID    |     Name    | Difficulty |